Dynamic and Robust Sensor Selection Strategies for Wireless Positioning with TOA/RSS Measurement: Robust Sensor Selection Strategies

 \section{Robust Sensor Selection Strategies}

 In this section, we turn to the robust sensor selection problem $\boldsymbol{\mathcal{P}}_\text{R}$ which aims to select a group of sensors such that the worst-case CRLB is minimized.
-After discussing the unreliability issue stemming from directly applying the conventional convex relaxation technique (Sec.~\ref{ssec:robust_convex}), we present three new sensor selection strategies (Sec.~\ref{ssec:robust_algorithm1},\ref{ssec:robust_algorithm2},\ref{ssec:robust_algorithm3}) that provide reliable solutions to the robust sensor selection problem.
+After discussing the unreliability issue stemming from directly applying the conventional convex relaxation technique (Section~\ref{ssec:robust_convex}), we present three new sensor selection strategies (Section~\ref{ssec:robust_algorithm1},\ref{ssec:robust_algorithm2},\ref{ssec:robust_algorithm3}) that provide reliable solutions to the robust sensor selection problem.